-When I was little I used to give myself panic attacks at night when I’d think about what happens to us when we die.
-Even as young as 11, I’d be up at night too frightened to fall asleep because I couldn’t fathom that we simply just cease to exist when we pass on.
+When I was little, I used to give myself panic attacks at night whenever my mind would yet again wander onto the concept of what happens to us when we die.
+Even as young as 11, I’d be up at night too frightened to fall asleep because I simply couldn’t fathom that we just cease to exist when we pass on.
 Even the mere thought of losing consciousness when you sleep would make tense up and lie awake for hours on end.

 I think a large part of where those fears stemmed from, and something that’s characteristic of sleeping or dying, is the inability to have control of your body or mind.
 Even today, easily one of my largest worries, at times on a daily basis, is that I may one day lose control of myself.